busimus/cutelog/README.md

 And thanks to [logview](https://pythonhosted.org/logview/) by Vinay Sajip for UI inspiration.

 ### Copyright and license
-The program is licensed under the MIT License (see LICENSE file).
+This program is released under the MIT License (see LICENSE file).

-Copyright © 2019 Alexander Bus and contributors
+Copyright © 2019 Alexander Bus and contributors.